ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.tvprogram/README.md

 ### Todo

 widget tvprogram:
-- Problem: endless scroll in firefox
+- Data adapter for other sources (Internet, hardware such as Enigma, VU-Box).
+Considerations on this are currently suspended due to the low demand
-- Ideas for further widgets based on the existing TV program script
+- ~~Ideas for further widgets based on the existing TV program script~~
-- Data adapter for other sources (Internet, hardware such as Enigma, VU-Box)
+- ~~Problem: endless scroll in firefox~~
 - ~~to be discussed: Datenpunkt, mit allen Aufnahmedaten, should be implementet at a videorecorder adapter or in a seperate script~~
 - ~~responsive design for detail view->no responsive design possible for jquery dialog, found another solution with fixed layouts for height>width~~
 - ~~Problem: small Pixel glitch if scroll pane is completle on the left side~~